knpuniversity/behat/knpu/suites.md

 with a web page.

 This is *begging* to be split into 2 classes.
 Let's copy `FeatureContext` and create a new file called `CommandLineProcessContext`.
-Update the classname and get rid of anything in here that doesn't help do things with the command line.
+Update the class name and get rid of anything in here that doesn't help do things with the command line.

 In `FeatureContext`, do the opposite: remove all the things that have nothing to